pennapps/pennapps-mini-hackathon-tutorial/README.md

 We require express (the webserver) and path (a simple way to deal with system and relative paths in javascript).
 We then initiate the express application and `use` express middleware to tell the server that there exists some static content (aka our site) in the current directory.

-Whenever a GET request is made to the website, we wildcard match against all the possible paths and just send them the index.html file.
+Whenever a GET request is made to the website, we wildcard match against all the possible paths and just send them the index.html file (which does contain the app.js file).

+We then bind express to a port on our localhost.

+By running `npm run start` you'll be able to access your website at http://localhost:8080.

 The best and free way to do this is to go to Heroku and register an account.
 Install the Heroku CLI as well.